Trey Mancini: Major leagues

-Houston Astros (2022)
+Houston Astros

-The Orioles traded Mancini to the Houston Astros in a three-team trade on August 1, 2022, in which the Orioles acquired Seth Johnson from the Tampa Bay Rays and Chayce McDermott from Houston, the Rays acquired José Siri from Houston, and the Astros also acquired Jayden Murray from the Rays.
-Mancini hit a home run for his first hit as an Astro on August 3 to help lead a 6–1 win versus the Boston Red Sox.
-Mancini hit his first career grand slam against the Cleveland Guardians on August 5.
+The Orioles traded Mancini to the Houston Astros in a three-team trade on August 1, 2022, in which the Orioles acquired Seth Johnson from the Tampa Bay Rays and Chayce McDermott from Houston, the Rays acquired Jose Siri from Houston, and the Astros also acquired Jayden Murray from the Rays.
+Mancini hit a home run for his first hit as an Astro on August 3 to help lead a 6–1 win against the Boston Red Sox.
+On August 5, Mancini hit his first career grand slam against Hunter Gaddis of the Cleveland Guardians as part of a two-homer, 5 RBI day.
 He homered on August 18 on the way to a 21–5 win over the Chicago White Sox that included 25 hits, tied for both the second-highest scoring output and most hits in team history.
-The Astros defeated the Tampa Bay Rays 4–0 on September 19 to clinch the AL West division title, which made Mancini a division title winner for the first time in his career.
-With Houston in 2022 he batted .176/.258/.364.
+The Astros defeated the Rays 4–0 on September 19 to clinch the AL West division title, which made Mancini a division title winner for the first time in his career.

-In the 2022 regular season, between the two teams he batted .239/.319/.391 in 519 at bats, with 18 home runs and 63 RBIs.
+In 2022 between the two teams, Mancini batted .239/.319/.391 in 519 at-bats, with 18 home runs and 63 RBI.
 He split time between 71 games at DH, 39 at first base, 20 in left field, and 11 in right field.

-In Game 5 of the World Series, Mancini pinch-hit for and defensively replaced an injured Yuli Gurriel in the eighth inning, his first time playing defense since October 5th.
-He would end up making a game-saving play, snagging a hard-hit ball by Kyle Schwarber to get the Astros out of a jam and preserve their 3–2 lead.
+In Game 5 of the 2022 World Series, Mancini pinch-hit for and defensively replaced an injured Yuli Gurriel in the 7th inning, his first time playing defense since October 5.
+He would end up making a game-saving play in the 8th inning, snagging a hard-hit ball by Kyle Schwarber to get the Astros out of a jam and preserve their 3–2 lead.
 The Astros defeated the Philadelphia Phillies the following game for their fourth win in the best-of-seven series to give Mancini his first career World Series title.

 The Astros declined Mancini's option for 2023, thereby making him a free agent.

-Chicago Cubs (2023–present)
+Chicago Cubs

-Mancini signed a two-year contract with the Chicago Cubs on January 20, 2023.

-International career

-On August 31, 2022, Italy national baseball team manager Mike Piazza announced that Mancini would join the roster for the 2023 World Baseball Classic.
-After signing with the Cubs, he withdrew from the WBC.
+On January 20, 2023, Mancini signed a two-year, $14 million contract with the Chicago Cubs.
+Before the signing, he had agreed to play for the Italy national baseball team in the 2023 World Baseball Classic.
+However, after signing, he withdrew from the WBC.
+Mancini batted .234 with 4 home runs and 28 RBI in 79 games for the Cubs before he was designated for assignment on August 1.
+He was officially released by the Cubs the next day.

+Cincinnati Reds

+On August 23, 2023, Mancini signed a minor league contract with the Cincinnati Reds organization.
+Mancini hit .316 with two home runs in five games with the Triple–A Louisville Bats before he was released on August 30.

+Miami Marlins

+On January 24, 2024, Mancini signed a minor league contract with the Miami Marlins organization.
+On March 23, he opted out of his contract and became a free agent.